The search for a missing Kearns couple in southern Utah's high country desert may have led to the death of a searcher.

 "It's rugged, rough terrain.
 He got stuck and exerted himself to get out," Gower said Monday.
 "He went home and wasn't feeling well and passed away in the night."

 Gower did not immediately release the man's name.
 He said the man had been a volunteer searcher for several years and was snowmobiling in Arrowhead Pass, about 80 miles from Cedar City.

 "He was very dedicated," Gower said.
 "He was a very active member of our unit, and a volunteer.
 He'll be missed."

 Snow in southern Utah has hampered more search efforts.
-Iron County searchers said the weather is too bad along the Utah-Nevada border to continue looking for the Garners.
+Iron County searchers said foul weather is preventing them from continuing to look for the Garners along the Utah-Nevada border.
 Lincoln County, Nev., Sheriff Kerry Lee said they received as much as 8 inches of snow in places.

 "I was out there and I got stuck," Lee said.
 "I was buried in the snow and had to dig myself out."

 Aircraft searches have found nothing.
 In Washington County, Sheriff Kirk Smith said they are re-evaluating their efforts.